Employment law- Pregnancy discrimination

 - retaining the person who is covering for you whilst you are on maternity leave, therefore affecting your ability to go back to your old role.

-The right to return to your old role after the end of your maternity leave.
+Do I have the right to return to my old role at the end of maternity leave?

-At the end of maternity leave, you have the right to return to your original role, on the same terms as conditions as you had prior to your maternity leave.
+If you only take Ordinary Maternity Leave (the first 26 weeks) or return before the end of Ordinary Maternity Leave, you are entitled to return to your original role on the same terms and conditions as you had prior to your maternity leave.

 What extra rights do you have compared to other employees in a redundancy situation?